Esri/storymap-tour/README.md

  * Impossible to import picture from Flickr in the builder.
 [See forum post](http://forums.arcgis.com/threads/114770-Tech-note-Problems-accessing-Flickr-pics-when-creating-or-editing-a-story-map-tour)
  * Adjusted the header link color
  * Impossible to use Facebook sharing button on IE8

+That release use ArcGIS API for Javascript 3.10.

 #### Map Tour 2.2.3 released on 04/03/2014